zueai/mcp-manager/README.md

 <h1 align="center">MCP Manager for Claude Desktop</h1>

-<p align="center">A simple web GUI to manage Model Context Protocol (MCP) servers for the Claude Desktop app on MacOS easily.
-Just follow the instructions and paste a few commands to give your Claude app instant superpowers. </p>
+<p align="center">A desktop application to manage Model Context Protocol (MCP) servers for the Claude Desktop app on MacOS.
+Just follow the instructions and paste a few commands to give your Claude app instant superpowers.</p>

 ![MCP Manager for Claude Desktop](https://assets.zue.ai/mcp-manager-hero.png)